Applying to be an ATSO

 To ensure that all ATSOs are aware of and comply with policies, procedures and relevant legislation concerning eligible students on assisted school travel, the ASTP provides mandatory training throughout the year.

-On occasions, students cannot be transported until the appropriate training of the ATSO has taken place (ASTP will advise).
+Students cannot be transported until the appropriate training of the ATSO has taken place.

 The EOI application process can take several weeks given the various checks that are undertaken.
 It is essential that all information is fully completed.